Paul McCartney Mends Fences With Yoko Ono, Says ‘I Respect Her’ To Howard Stern

 Paul McCartney revealed in an interview with Howard Stern that although he mended fences with Yoko Ono years ago, he revealed he now “respects her” for the way she loved his longtime singing and songwriting partner.

-The SternSiruisXM show was a quite revealing listen for Beatles fans, who eagerly anticipated what McCartney would bring to the table for the interview.
+The SternSiruisXM show was quite a revealing listen for Beatles fans, who eagerly anticipated what McCartney would bring to the table for the interview.

-The 90-minute chat encompassed much of McCartney’s days with the Beatles, touched on his new tour and the legendary singer’s latest release, Egypt Station.
+The 90-minute chat encompassed much of McCartney’s days with the Beatles, touched on his new tour, and the legendary singer’s latest release, Egypt Station.

 Perhaps the most surprising tidbit of information was when McCartney, who found himself in a war of words with John Lennon and Yoko Ono after the breakup of the Beatles, acknowledged that Ono ended up being the right person for his pal.